MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-25/README.md

 <span style="color:red">Refer to the [Debugging Notes](https://docs.google.com/document/d/1ZG4e5yGeJs5okkPj9j3ZS71zCII-B25ysQY466xIou8/edit?usp=sharing) for any encountered bugs.</span>

+**Ensure that when using a virtual environment, the dependencies are downloaded to the virtual environment.
+Also, make sure that you are in the right directory if using your device's terminal.**

+**Preferably, all the installation and activation of environment should be done in the terminal of your IDE.**

+**If running code of jupyter notebook, make sure you are using the right kernel -> <group25env> if using our recommended virtual environment.**

 ## 1. Clone the Repository

-First, open your terminal and run the following commands to clone the project repository and navigate into the project directory:
+First, open your terminal **in your IDE terminal** and run the following commands to clone the project repository and navigate into the project directory:

 ```bash
 git clone https://github.com/MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-25.git